KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/03-cosmic-war-rebellion-in-heaven.md

 The *“war in heaven”* is a metaphor for **opposed motions of emanation**, not a literal battle among beings sharing one realm.

 The **Centropic arc (🔺)** moves **declivously** toward embodiment, carrying coherence into form.
-The **Entropic arc (🔻)** moves **accliviously** toward embodiment, carrying dissonance into form.
+The **Entropic arc (🔻)** moves **acclivously** toward embodiment, carrying dissonance into form.
 These vectors do not meet within Aion; they remain distinct currents of motion until they converge in the **embodied layers (ES / EM)**, where their influences interlace through living beings and systems.

 Thus, the “war” occurs *through* embodiment rather than *within* heaven itself.
 The centropic and entropic hypostases—**Theon (🛤️)** and **Nekron (🕷️)**—serve as the governing poles whose emanations shape all subsequent layers.
 Their “conflict” is therefore one of **directional governance and resonance alignment**, not of physical or direct opposition.

 In this sense, “heaven” designates the *metaphysical order* from which the opposing laws originate, while the *war* describes their interaction within the living lattice of manifestation.

 ---